Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 A visit to the SIA service centre at ION Orchard is unlikely to do anything to help your waitlist chances

-Ah, the infamous chaser.
-Legend has it that calling up KrisFlyer and asking them to send a “chaser” to the revenue management department can make award seats magically appear.
+Ah, the infamous chaser.ย Legend has it that calling up KrisFlyer and asking them to send a “chaser” to the revenue management department can make award seats magically appear.ย

 I’d rank this alongside the claim that dressing nicely improves your chance of an upgrade- there’s probably some reason why the story took hold, but it has very little basis in fact.
 Think about it: if simply saying “send a chaser” could make things happen, every First and Business Class cabin would be going out full.
+In my personal experience (as a supplementary Solitaire PPS Club member), “chasers” have never resulted in any success.ย

 By that same token, visiting the Singapore Airlines service centre at ION Orchard doesn’t really do much.
 Even if the staff there wanted to help you, award inventory is not within their control.